asumin/IOIOTLC5940/README.md

 There are more function in IOIOTLC5940.java...

 #Note
+ * Please refer to the IOIOLib(s) in the same way as developing normal IOIO application
  * Please connect BLANK pin with PULL-UP resistor
  * This driver class(IOIOTLC5940.java) don't use XERR and EEPROM